smallerqiu/kui-vue/components/popconfirm/demo/placement.md

   </Flex>
 </template>
 <script setup>
-const title = 'Are you sure to delete this task?'
+const title = "Are you sure to delete this task?";
 </script>
 ```